 Trickster: He falls under almost every category — he actively tries to get Youko to kill herself, while also giving her sound advice for survival and tipping her off when someone is going to betray her.

 Trickster Mentor: While it's unclear whether he's doing it deliberately, by the end of the series it's clear that this is the intended purpose of having him sealed into the sword.
 He does at least seem bored and irritated whenever it seems like Youko is giving up in the face of his manipulations, while getting excited and laughing gleefully whenever she stands up against him.
+Enho's reaction when Youko decides not to seal him again implies that this was the purpose of sealing him in a sword in the first place, so his taunting could ensure that a leader would have to confront their flaws and mistakes.

 Not So Different: One of his aims in life is to find out if the Heavens exist.
 Later it is shown that Youko has the same dilemma.